The Certification System#

 Uncertified Work#

-What uncertified adventurers cannot do is take on sanctioned missions — the officially posted work that carries legal protections, Guild backing, and formal payment guarantees.
-The higher-risk, higher-reward work that defines a serious adventuring career is effectively closed to those outside the system.
+Uncertified adventurers can still take on private work — personal contracts, informal arrangements, jobs that never touch the official system.
+What they cannot do is take on sanctioned missions — the officially posted work that carries legal protections, Guild backing, and formal payment guarantees.

 Most people who spend more than a few weeks in Bridgeport looking for adventuring work arrive at the same conclusion: joining the Guild is simply the practical choice.